 - If it still loads into safe mode attempt to use the menu option of "Restart PS4".

 If your PlayStation is still starting in safe mode after selecting "Restart PS4," continue below for more options.

 Dust and clean your PlayStation 4 console

-Dust and grime buildup will cause system errors for your console if you let it get bad enough.
-Some homes are more prone to dust than others.
-If you notice build-up on your PS4, you may need to look into getting a dust cover.
+Dust and grime buildup will cause system errors for your console if you let it get bad enough, causing stutter when you play the best PS4 games, or even keeping them from running entirely.
+Also, some homes are more prone to dust than others.
+If you notice buildup on your PS4, you may need to look into getting a dust cover.
 Having one will help protect your console when it's not in use.
 To clean up your PlayStation 4 properly, here's what to do.